National Heavy Vehicle Charging Pilot

 - Participation is voluntary and no money will be collected.

 - No decisions have been made to change the way heavy vehicle charges are currently collected.

 - Any future decisions to implement a new way of collecting heavy vehicle charges would be informed by the real-life experience of industry, following a full evaluation of the National Pilot.

 1. Small Scale On-Road Trial – July 2019 to January 2020

-11 operators are contributing more than 180 heavy vehicles to participate in this six month trial.
-This trial is testing whether telematics devices already installed in vehicles can measure mass and distance effectively.
+The trial tested whether telematics devices already installed in vehicles could measure mass and distance effectively.

 The following organisations participated in the Small Scale On-Road Trial:

 - Bridgestone Australia Ltd

 - J R Bulk Liquid Transport (Blu Logistics)